General borrowing questions

 If monthly repayments drop because interest rates have fallen, try to maintain the old repayment levels.
 This means you will pay off more of the principal with each repayment, reduce the term of your loan and the total amount of interest paid.

 Use cash savings to help pay off your loan quicker.
 Remember the old saying 'a dollar saved is a dollar earned'?
 If you have a home loan at 7 per cent, every extra dollar you pay off the principal is another dollar you are not paying 7 per cent on each year.
-If you instead put that extra dollar into a savings account may only be earning 2 or 3 % interest.
+If you instead put that extra dollar into a savings account you may only be earning 2 or 3 % interest.
 Therefore putting savings into your loan could earn you twice as much as a savings account.
 These days, redraw facilities available on most standard variable loans allow you to take back those extra payments if needed anyway.
 La Trobe Financial also offers competitive returns on monies invested for 12 months.
 Please enquire.

 Dividing your minimum monthly repayment into two fortnightly or four weekly payments can reduce the term of your loan in two ways: